Calvin Klein: Career

 He became a protégé of Baron de Gunzburg, who introduced him to the New York elite fashion scene before he had his first mainstream success with the launch of his first jeans line.
 He was immediately recognized for his talent after his first major showing at New York Fashion Week.
-He was hailed as the new Yves Saint Laurent, and was noted for his clean lines.
+He was hailed as the new Yves Saint Laurent (YSL), and he was noted for his clean lines.

 In 1974, Klein designed the tight-fitting signature jeans that went on to gross $200,000 in their first week of sales.

-In 1998, Klein participated in a celebrity reading of The Emperor's New Clothes for The Starbright Foundation to benefit ill children.
+In 1998, Klein participated in a celebrity reading of The Emperor's New Clothes, for The Starbright Foundation, to benefit ill children.

 Personal life

 Klein is a supporter of the U.S. Democratic Party, having given over $250,000 to candidates and PACs since 1980.

 Relationships

 Klein married Jayne Centre, a textile designer, in 1964.
-Despite going to the same high school and growing up next door in New York, Klein and Centre didn't meet and begin dating until college.
+Despite going to the same high school and growing up next door in New York, Klein and Centre did not meet and begin dating until college.
 They have a daughter, television producer Marci Klein, who is best known for her work on NBC's Saturday Night Live and 30 Rock.
 The couple divorced in 1974.

-In September 1986, Klein married his assistant Kelly Rector in Rome while they were on a buying trip in Italy.
-She later became a well-known socialite photographer.
-After separating in 1996, they divorced in April 2006.
+In September 1986, Klein married his assistant, Kelly Rector, while the couple were on a buying trip in Rome.
+Later, she became a well-known socialite photographer.
+After separating in 1996, the couple's divorce was finalized 10 years later in April 2006.

-From 2010 to 2012, Klein dated gay ex-porn star Nicholas Gruber, who is 47 years younger.
-In 2016, Klein began dating model Kevin Baker.
+From 2010 to 2012, Klein dated model Nicholas Gruber, who is 47 years younger.
+Since 2016, he has been in a relationship with model Kevin Baker.